perfanalytics/pose2sim/README.md

 ### Within Pose2Sim
 > *Scaling and inverse kinematics are performed in a fully automatic way for each trc file.*\
-> *No need for a static trial!*\
+> *No need for a static trial!* _
-> _**Note that automatic scaling is not recommended when the participant is mostly crouching or sitting.
-In this case, scale manually on a standing trial**_ (see [next section](#within-opensim-gui)).

 > Model scaling is done according to the mean of the segment lengths, across a subset of frames.
-We remove the 10% fastest frames (potential outliers), the frames where the speed is 0 (person probably out of frame), the frames where the average knee and hip flexion angles are above 45° (pose estimation is not precise when the person is crouching) and the 20% most extreme segment values after the previous operations (potential outliers).
-All these parameters can be edited in your Config.toml file.
+We remove the frames where the average knee and hip flexion angles are above 90° (pose estimation is not precise when the person is crouching) and the 50% most extreme segment values (potential outliers).\

-In your Config.toml file, set `use_augmentation = false` is you don't want to use the results with augmented marker (this is sometimes better).\
+> Note: If the participant is mostly crouching or sitting, manually scale on a standing trial (see [next section](#within-opensim-gui)).

+> [!TIP]
+> In your Config.toml file:
-Set `use_simple_model = true` if you want IK to run 10-40 times faster.
-No muscles, no constraints (eg stiff spine and shoulders, no patella).\
+> - Set `use_simple_model = true` if you want IK to run 10-40 times faster.
+No muscles, no constraints (eg stiff spine and shoulders, no patella).
-Set `filter_ik = true` if you want to filter angle results after IK with the parameters defined in the [filtering] section.
-Useful for force estimations if results are noisy .\
+> - Set `filter_ik = true` if you want to filter angle results after IK with the parameters defined in the [filtering] section.
+Useful for force estimations if results are noisy.
+> - set `use_augmentation = false` is you don't want to use the results with augmented marker (this is sometimes better).
-Set `right_left_symmetry = false` if you have good reasons to think the participant is not symmetrical (e.g. if they wear a prosthetic limb).
+> - Set `right_left_symmetry = false` if you have good reasons to think the participant is not symmetrical (e.g. if they wear a prosthetic limb).

 Open a terminal in your project folder, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`: